Recycling is Mandatory in Wisconsin

 What is Collected at Curb

-The graphic on the gray lid of your recycling cart illustrates the types of recyclable materials to be placed in the cart.
+The graphic on the gray lid of your recycling cart illustrates the types of recyclable materials to be placed in the cart (Note: plastic shopping bags are no longer allowed).
 You can co-mingle the following items in your recyclables cart for collection:

 - Magazines and Newspapers, including newspaper inserts, advertisements, phone books, and catalogs;